 When you’re traveling and need to get from Point A to Point B, it’s sometimes helpful to know ahead of time how much that’s going to cost.
-That’s especially true with taxis and ridersharing, which don’t have static, printed prices like public transport does, to help ensure you’re not getting ripped off.
-And when you’re trying to figure out which mode of transportation you should take, price is often an important factor in the pros and cons of each mode of transportation.
+That’s especially true with taxis and ridesharing, which don’t have static, printed prices like public transport does, to help ensure you’re not getting ripped off.
+And when you’re trying to figure out which form of transportation you should take, price is often an important factor in the pros and cons of each mode of transportation.

 Ridesharing companies like Uber & Lyft have price calculators on their respective websites (here’s Uber‘s & here’s Lyft‘s), and you can usually find the price of public transportation in any given city with just a bit of Googling/Binging/Dogpiling/Yahooing, etc. (AltaVista, anyone?
 Anyone?)
-But taxis are a little harder because you may not know the name of the local taxi companies to look up, and even if they have a web page, they may not have a price calculator.
+But taxis are a little harder because you may not know the name of the local taxi companies to look up.
+Even if they have a web page, they may not have a price calculator.
 So finding out how much a taxi will cost has often been a little bit of a surprise.

 Taxi Fare Finder is a website that can calculate the estimated fare for a taxi ride almost anywhere in the world.
 It has prices for more than 1000 international localities in nearly 70 counties, covering thousands of cities.